 Instructions are written, but also include supplementary charts of the stitch patterns.

 Why are the pattern sections called Prelude, Allemande, Courante, Sarabande, Gigue and Finale?

-In 17th century Germany, which is when and where Johannes Pachelbel was composing music, compositions were typically comprised of specific movements, and most commonly there were five movements in a musical suite: Prelude (beginning or introductory movement), Allemande (a dance in 4/4 time), Courante (a quicker waltz), Sarabande (a slower movement also in 3/4 time), and Gigue (a very quick dance).
+In 17th century Germany, which is when and where Johann Pachelbel was composing music, compositions were typically comprised of specific movements, and most commonly there were five movements in a musical suite: Prelude (beginning or introductory movement), Allemande (a dance in 4/4 time), Courante (a quicker waltz), Sarabande (a slower movement also in 3/4 time), and Gigue (a very quick dance).
 I took liberties to the analogy and added my own additional finale movement.